 Over the past several years, Cisco certifications have become extremely popular.
 In fact, Cisco certifications are considered some of the most valuable certifications in the IT industry today.
 When it comes to Cisco certifications, there are many different options.

 It’s worth mentioning that the concept of standard Cisco certification was introduced in 1998.
 It was when Cisco first introduced beginner-level and professional networking certifications.
 The basic idea behind the certifications was to complement the Cisco Certified Internetwork Expert (CCIE) program.
-Since then, Cisco has expanded its certifications and currently offer quite a few certifications for professionals of all experience levels.
+Since then, Cisco has expanded its certifications and currently offers quite a few certifications for professionals of all experience levels.

 Cisco Certification Levels